gorbunov87/white_noise/docs/django.rst

     :default: ``settings.DEBUG``

     Instead of only picking up files collected into ``STATIC_ROOT``, find and serve files in their original directories using Django's "finders" API.
-    This is useful in development where it matches the behaviour of the old ``runserver`` command.
-It's also possible to use this setting in production, avoiding the need to run the ``collectstatic`` command during the build, so long as you do not wish to use any of the caching and compression features provided by the storage backends.
+This is the same behaviour as ``runserver`` provides by default, and is only useful if you don't want to use the default ``runserver`` configuration in development.

 .. attribute:: WHITENOISE_MAX_AGE